fluid-cloudnative/fluid/docs/en/userguide/install.md

 ### Download Fluid Chart

-You can execute the following command in any folder to clone source code from [fluid repository](https://github.com/fluid-cloudnative/fluid):
+You can execute the following command in any folder to clone source code from [Fluid repository](https://github.com/fluid-cloudnative/fluid):

 ```shell
 $ git clone https://github.com/fluid-cloudnative/fluid.git